Syria details part of chemical arsenal, more to come

 That plan set a rough deadline of Saturday for Syria to give a full account of the weapons it possesses.
 Security experts say it has about 1,000 tonnes of mustard gas, VX and sarin - the nerve agent U.N. inspectors found after hundreds were killed by poison following missile strikes on rebel-held areas on August 21.

-Kerry said he had spoken to Lavrov by telephone on Friday and agreed to continue cooperating, "moving not only towards the adoption of the OPCW rules and regulations, but also a resolution that is firm and strong within the United Nations".
+Kerry said he had spoken to Lavrov by telephone on Friday.
+They had agreed to continue cooperating, "moving not only towards the adoption of the OPCW rules and regulations, but also a resolution that is firm and strong within the United Nations", Kerry told reporters in Washington.

-One Western diplomat warned that a failure by Assad to account for all the suspected stockpile would cause world powers to seek action at the U.N.
-Security Council to force him to.
+One Western diplomat warned on Friday that a failure by Assad to account for all the suspected stockpile would cause world powers to seek immediate action at the U.N.
+Security Council to force Damascus to comply.

-The U.S. State Department said it was studying the material: "Today was a step that we're looking for in terms of an initial document," said spokeswoman Marie Harf.
-"We will be taking a look at it and making an assessment ...
-An accurate list is vital to ensure the effective implementation."
+If there were gaps in the documentation, the diplomat said, "this matter is going to go straight to the Security Council".

 The United States and its allies said the U.N. inspectors' report this week left no doubt Assad's forces were responsible for the August 21 killings.
 Assad, however, has blamed the rebels and Moscow says the evidence of responsibility is unclear.